 - 1/4-1/2 cup diced fresh tomato

-- 1 TBSP fresh parsley or basil, chopped
+- 1 TBSP fresh chopped parsley or basil

-- balsamic glaze (or homemade balsamic reduction) to taste
+- 1-2 TBSP sweet balsamic glaze or homemade balsamic reduction

 - a splash of red wine or white wine vinegar